 Pack your wellies and raincoats, flip-flops, and sun-cream, because come rain or shine the people of the Cotswolds will be dancing in a field this summer!

 If you are more keen on the quiet life and a nice walk followed by a pub lunch is your thing (and that does sound rather tempting!) then take advantage of the green and gorgeous countryside that the Cotswold is renowned for.
 There are literally hundreds of walks to undertake from long-distance challenges to lovely little short strolls.
-Amble along river side paths, hike up large hills or wander though ancient forests; the choices are limitless and you’ll find the walking opportunities are not crowded with people and will provide a really peaceful experience.
+Amble along riverside paths, hike up large hills, or wander through ancient forests; the choices are limitless and you’ll find the walking opportunities are not crowded with people and will provide a really peaceful experience.

 The Cotswolds are famous for their chocolate box houses and gorgeous stone towns and villages so make sure you pay these places a visit.

-Other beautiful points of interest inculde Broadway with its abundance of chic Cotswold hotels, Chipping Camden with its boutique shops and the town of Cheltenham with its regency style buildings, fantastic shopping and super stylish places to wile the evenings away.
+Other beautiful points of interest include Broadway with its abundance of chic Cotswold hotels, Chipping Camden with its boutique shops, and the town of Cheltenham with its regency-style buildings, fantastic shopping, and super stylish places to while the evenings away.

-Whatever you decide to do, or wherever you decide to go in the Cotswolds this summer we promise that you won’t be dissapointed.
-You’ll meet friendly locals, stroll some of the county’s most beautful paths and spend lazy afternoons in sunny pub gardens, sounds good right?
+Whatever you decide to do, or wherever you decide to go in the Cotswolds this summer we promise that you won’t be disappointed.
+You’ll meet friendly locals, stroll some of the county’s most beautiful paths and spend lazy afternoons in sunny pub gardens, sounds good right?